ONLYOFFICE/docspace-api-sdk-csharp/docs/FilesFilesApi.md

 # **SaveEditingFileFromForm**
 > FileIntegerWrapper SaveEditingFileFromForm (int fileId, string? fileExtension = null, string? downloadUri = null, FileParameter? file = null, bool? forcesave = null)

+Saves edits to a file with the ID specified in the request.

 For more information, see [api.onlyoffice.com](https://api.onlyoffice.com/docspace/api-backend/usage-api/save-editing-file-from-form/).